 Your body has a natural mechanism to attack foreign bodies that can be harmful.
-Your immune system fights against pathogens, external injuries, or effects of chemicals.
+Your immune system fights against pathogens, external injuries, or chemicals.
 The first such protective response of the immune system is inflammation.
-Redness, pain, swelling, and sometimes loss of function are the signs of inflammation.1 They are indicators of acute inflammation.
+Redness, pain, swelling, and sometimes loss of function are the signs of acute inflammation.1

 What is the best way to protect your body from such inflammation?
-Making dietary change is a very important step towards it.
-Including anti-inflammatory foods in your menu helps you reduce the risk of inflammation.4 Here are a few anti-inflammatory foods that are beneficial to your health.
+Making dietary changes to include anti-inflammatory foods in your menu.3 Here are 26 such anti-inflammatory foods that are beneficial to your health.

 1. Green Leafy Vegetables

 Make spinach, kale, and collards part of your diet.
 Their strength is the presence of flavonoids, which are biologically active polyphenolic antioxidants.
 They reduce the risk of inflammatory diseases.4